 Artificial Sweeteners.
 Many artificial or low-calorie sweeteners are available.
 Yet using these artificial sweeteners should not give dieters a license to increase their fat intake.
 There has been some concern about the chemicals used to produce many of these sweeteners.
 Natural low-calorie sweeteners may be more acceptable to many people.

 - Aspartame (Nutra-Sweet, Equal, and NutraTase).
-Aspartame has come under scrutiny because of rare reports of nervous system disorders, including headaches or dizziness, associated with its use.
 People with phenylketonuria (PKU), a genetic condition, should not use it.
-Studies have not reported any serious health dangers in otherwise healthy individuals, but some people may be sensitive to aspartame.
+Studies have not reported any serious health dangers in otherwise healthy individuals.

 - Sucralose (Splenda).
 Sucralose has no bitter aftertaste and works well in baking, unlike other artificial sweeteners.
 It is made from real sugar by replacing part of the sugar with chlorine.
 Some people are concerned because chlorinated molecules used in major industrial chemicals have been associated with cancer and birth defects.
 Over 100 studies have been conducted on sucralose over a 20-year period, with no reports of such risks.